jaydorsey/env_compare/README.md

     bundle
     bundle exec ec diff heroku-app-name1 heroku-app-name2

+You can also optionally build & install the gem locally to test:

+    rake build
+    gem install pkg/env_compare.<version_number>.gem

+Then, use the `ec` command as normal.

+### Publishing the gem

+If you have access to publish the gem on rubygems:

+    rake build
+    cd pkg
+    gem push env_compare.<version_number>.gem

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jaydorsey/env_compare.